A statistical framework for efficient out of distribution detection in deep neural networks: Statistical procedure details

 We use the the simulation to demonstrate the theory.
-The p-values indeed follow a uniform distribution, when splitting the data and ensuring the independence of each step.
+The $p$-values indeed follow a uniform distribution, when splitting the data and ensuring the independence of each step.
 This implies that for all significance levels our framework yields a valid test.
 The subsequent split of the validation set is required in all methods in which the test statistic is a function of estimated distributions.
-Implying for example, that in order to incorporate the GRAM into our framework, two splits are required (see Section-\ref{sec:gram} for further details).
+In Table \ref{tab:val_compare} it can be seen that the power of the valid method does not decrease substantially compared to the experiment version.
+In both cases it seems that the MaSF variant is the most powerful.